 Starting a Business

-CLSMF can help eligible clients decide which business structure may be best from a legal perspective, draft the documents that are needed to form a business entity, and provide guidance on where to file and what to expect.
-If you have already established your business, CLSMF attorneys can review contracts, draft joint venture/partnership agreements, train your Board of Directors about legal requirements, and provide other legal services.
+CLS can help eligible clients decide which business structure may be best from a legal perspective, draft the documents that are needed to form a business entity, and provide guidance on where to file and what to expect.
+If you have already established your business, CLS attorneys can draft and review contracts and provide other transactional legal services.

 WHAT ARE YOUR RIGHTS?